 Located on a low bluff at the end of the Yeocomico River, the historic village of Kinsale was established in 1706.
 It is the oldest colonial port town on the Virginia side of the Potomac River.
 Learn about the 1813 battle on Kinsale Creek during America's second conflict with the British in the War of 1812.

-Travel to one of the nearby wineries including Belle Mount Vineyards and enjoy the fruits of the vine near the Chesapeake Bay.
+Take a watermen's tour with Scotty Moss or travel to one of the nearby wineries including The Hague Winery and enjoy the fruits of the vine near the Chesapeake Bay.

 When you dine in the Northern Neck, order local seafood including blue crabs, fresh oysters or rockfish, a local delicacy.